Xerzzh/omv-regen/README.md

 * Connect via SSH to your server or use a monitor and keyboard, then install and run `omv-regen`.
 * Configure the backup storage folder; the default is `/ORBackup`.
 * By default, a daily backup is scheduled at 03:00 AM.
 You can modify this in the OMV GUI under *Scheduled Tasks*.
-* You can also manually execute a backup from the *omv-regen* GUI.
+* You can also manually execute a backup from the *omv-regen* GUI or from the command line with `omv-regen backup`
 * You can add additional folders to the backup; configure them in the *omv-regen* GUI.
 * Use additional folders to keep existing folders outside the OMV environment.
 * Turn off *silent mode* for detailed notifications.